m7moudabdel7mid/engz/readme.md

 ## Ask a question?

-If you have any query please contact at m7moudm7mmed@gmail.com
+If you have any question please contact at m7moudm7mmed@gmail.com

 ## Screenshot